 Moreover, the height of a fire pit around the wall depends on how you mean to use it.
 A wide coping fire pit can pull double-duty as a comfortable footrest, a fireside seat, or as a place to sit for drinks or food.

 Construct it 300mm high, to use a fire pit wall as a footrest.
-That height easily suits to most traditional styles of patio furniture.
-Do your own tests to find the perfect height if you want to create footrest near your fire pit.
+That height easily suits most traditional styles of patio furniture.
+Do your own tests to find the perfect height if you want to create a footrest near your fire pit.

 Look for a height of about 500mm if you intend to use the fire pit wall as seating.
 For seating, the width of the fire pit wall should be at least 200mm, but 400mm is ideal.
 Make the pit large enough that anyone sitting on the wall is 1m away from the blaze itself if you use the wall as seating.